Athol Williams

-Athol Williams (born 20 June 1970) is a South African poet, social philosopher and public intellectual based at Oxford University.
+Athol Williams (born 20 June 1970) is a South African poet, applied philosopher and business lecturer based at Oxford University.

 Life

 Williams was born in Lansdowne, Cape Town, South Africa, and grew up in Mitchells Plain, the coloured township established under apartheid.
-Before becoming a professional writer and social philosopher, he worked in business for fifteen years, mainly as a strategy advisor.
+Before becoming an academic and writer, he worked in business for fifteen years, mainly as a strategy advisor.

 It was at the University of the Witwatersrand, in 1991, that he published his first poem, "New South Africa", in the student publication Wits Student.
 The poem captured the newfound optimism associated with the release from prison of Nelson Mandela and other anti-apartheid leaders in 1990.

 He is the co-founder of Read to Rise, an NGO that promotes youth literacy by making appropriate books available to children in poor communities and founder of the Institute of Social and Corporate Ethics (ISCE).
 He serves on the board of New Contrast Literary Magazine, a South African literary journal, and is the founder of the Cape Flats Book Festival.
+On Freedom Day in 2025, a mural of Athol Williams was unveiled in Cape Town, measuring 10m x 8m, celebrating him as a 'South African Hero' and 'Education Champion.'